How The National Debt & Surging Benefits Will Transform Retirement Planning

 However, if the constraints are followed and if those intertwined relationships are taken into account, then the future can be stable, and no doomsday or crisis scenario is needed.

-As shown above in Exhibit DA15 and analyzed in the "Five Ways Of Staying Within The Constraints" module of the research report, we can take the exact same economic growth and tax collections from the previous four scenarios, and stay entirely in the green zone for the next 30 years, never sending the deficits or the national debt out of control, even while making steadily increasing individual retirement benefit payments each and every year.
+As shown above in Exhibit DA15 and analyzed in the "Five Ways Of Staying Within The Constraints" module of the research report, we can take the exact same economic growth and tax collections from the previous three scenarios, and stay entirely in the green zone for the next 30 years, never sending the deficits or the national debt out of control, even while making steadily increasing individual retirement benefit payments each and every year.
 Indeed, there are a number of different ways of doing this.

 But we can't do that with the "old normality".
 It requires a "new normality", and the difference can change every aspect of retirement financial planning.